This page was last updated on: April 23, 2009

 from the bulletin board of the Berlin US Military Vets Association:

-Posted By: Martina theslamb5@juno.com
+Posted By: Martina theslamb5 at juno.com

 Date: Thursday, 28 September 2000